Stop Building Flaky Agents: Use Workflows & Memory

 Real production AI systems need architecture, not just prompts.
 You’re building distributed systems where some nodes happen to be LLMs.

 Workflows give you guarantees when you need things to happen exactly right.
 Memory gives you context without burning through your token budget.
-Agent networks let you compose complexity from simpler parts.
+Supervisor agents let you compose complexity from simpler parts.

 None of this is glamorous.
 But after watching enough “fully autonomous agents” fail in production, I’ve come to appreciate boring reliability over exciting unpredictability.